ccfd/tanks/README.md

 This will be done just as text replacement, so remember not to mess with these.

 ### Hacking
 Yes.
 We know you can hack this tournament in 666 ways.
 Yeah.
 Good for you.
 If you want to hack something, hack Putin's girlfriend instagram account.
 See how it goes.
-This game is to have fun creating *AI for a Funkin' Tank*, not to deal with wannabe hackers making fork bombs.
+This game is to have fun creating AI for a funkin' tank, not to deal with wannabe hackers making fork bombs.

 ## If you cannot participate
 If you cannot participate in the tournament, but would like to play with the game, just fork it.

 ## Disclaimers